-This plugin will clean up any unnecessary files form your database.
+This plugin will clean up any unnecessary files from your database.
 This includes auto drafts, revisions, deleted comments, unused terms, and much more.

 Use the Latest PHP Version

 WordPress is mainly written in the programming language called PHP.
 It’s important that your WordPress website is using the latest PHP version if you want to increase your website speed.
 If you’re using PHP 5 and you switch to PHP 7, your site speed can get a big boost.
-In fact, with PHP 7, you’ll use less servers to serve the same amount of users.
+In fact, with PHP 7, you will use less servers to serve the same amount of users.

 How do you find out if you’re using the latest PHP version?
 Simply download a plugin called Version Info.
 After the plugin is installed and activated, the plugin will display the PHP version your site is using in the footer area of your WordPress admin dashboard.